blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Softening Hex (1st)
 Casting time: 1 bonus action
 Range: 90 feet
-Components: V, S, M(a newt, fresh or dried)
 Duration: Concentration, up to 1 hour
 You target one creature in range that you can see, and until the spell ends your attacks against them deal an additional 1d6 necrotic damage.
 You may use your